MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointServer/administration/integrate-a-new-yammer-network-into-sharepoint-server.md

 ## Step 1: Purchase Yammer Enterprise

-Yammer Enterprise is included in many Office 365 plans, which means that you might already have licenses for the service.
+Yammer Enterprise is included in many Office 365 subscriptions, which means that you might already have licenses for the service.

 ## Step 2: Create your Yammer network